MMIV-ML/HVL-MMIV-DLN-AI-2022/team_project/README.md

-# _Precision imaging and personalized medicine in glioblastoma using machine learning_
+# _Precision medicine and quantitative imaging in glioblastoma - a multiscale approach_

 ## Description
 Imagine that you are a group of established successful scientists that will team up to tackle an important biomedical and medical challenge.
 There is an open call for research proposals under a new umbrella program entitled _“Artificial intelligence and computational (bio)medicine”_, where your multidisciplinary group are aiming for a project entitled

-> “Precision imaging and personalized medicine in glioblastoma using machine learning”
+> “Precision medicine and quantitative imaging in glioblastoma - a multiscale approach”

 The focus of the assignment is fivefold: